Test In-Skill Purchasing Skills

 For example, suppose your beta user purchased your "five hint pack" three times during beta.
 Your inventory for this user therefore contains 15.
 When the skill goes live, the inventory you saved (15) is now out of sync with the actual live purchases (0).

 To keep the beta and live inventories separate, check the

-purchaseMode property for the product.
-The value indicates whether the purchase was made in a beta test (
+purchaseMode property in the response from the Get customer entitlement API.
+The value indicates whether the customer made the purchase in a beta test (

 TEST) or live skill (